olix0r/kubert/README.md

 prometheus-client.
 It has no dependencies on kubert, and can be used independently.

+## kubert-prometheus-tokio

+The `kubert-prometheus-tokio` crate exposes [Tokio runtime metrics][tm] for prometheus-client.
+It also has no dependencies on kubert, and can be used independently.

+Note that tokio runtime metrics require `RUSTFLAGS="--cfg tokio_unstable"` to be set at compile-time.

 ## Status

 This crate is still fairly experimental, though it's based on production code